In this post: Lithium Vs. AGM – A Battery Showdown

 Lead-acid batteries have been around since 1859.
 We mention that because AGM batteries are technically lead-acid batteries, but a more advanced version of them.
 Though typical, flooded lead-acid batteries are still popular and in regular use, AGM batteries are a big improvement.

 AGM stands for Absorbent Glass Mat.
-This version of lead-acid batteries is more user friendly.
+This version of lead-acid batteries is more user-friendly.
 They charge faster than their older siblings and there’s little to no off-gassing.
 Another huge perk is that AGM batteries don’t require the same maintenance as traditional lead-acid batteries.
 AGM batteries are technically sealed.
-So you can bypass annoying “watering” of your batteries.
-This is a big win, but comes at a higher price.
+So you can bypass the annoying “watering” of your batteries.
+This is a big win but comes at a higher price.

 What Is A Lithium Battery?